- Magnificent Baalbeck

 The ancient city of Baalbeck fell under Roman control around 64BC and subsequently became a Roman colony.
 Today it is a UNESCO World Heritage site, comprising the remains of a series of magnificent temples that stood here, built over a period of 200 years.
 It is one of the most famous of all Roman sanctuaries, evidenced by its extraordinary architectural and artistic achievements, and sheer size.
 The heart of the site is dominated by the towering Temple of Jupiter – the largest temple in the Roman world, with its massive 75-foot high columns, of which six remain standing.
 With stones weighing between 60 and 100 tons, how the Temple was constructed continues to puzzle archaeologists.
 Close by lies the stunning and remarkably well preserved Temple of Bacchus, its carving and decoration depicting Bacchanate scenes.
 Although smaller than the Temple of Jupiter, this is perhaps the most spectacular of the buildings at Baalbeck.
 Take time to admire the relief decoration and sculpture on this temple, including the dancing Maenads found on the parapet.
 Perhaps contrast these two principal buildings with the more restrained but beautiful Temple of Venus with its curved profile, which can be found closer to the entrance.
 During your visit look forward to an informative commentary from your guide, helping to bring this important site to life.
 B, L, D

 Day 6 Deir El Qamar-Bsharri

-Set off after breakfast for Bsharri in the Qadisha Valley, birthplace of the artist and poet Kahlil Gibran.
+Set off after breakfast for Bsharri in the Qadisha Valley (95 miles, three hours), birthplace of the artist and poet Kahlil Gibran.

 Day 7 Bsharri-Byblos